Self-Evaluation Examples to Prepare for Your Next Performance Review

 Topics to Cover in a Self-Evaluation Examples

 The most effective teams have good communication.
-In terms of self-evaluation examples, think of instances in which you have actively participated or initiated good communication practices while on the job.
-What were the circumstances and with whom were you communicating?
-What about that interaction could be considered effective communication on your part?
+In terms of self-evaluation examples, could you think of instances in which you have actively participated or initiated good communication practices while on the job?
+Could you tell me what the circumstances and who you were communicating?
+What do you think about that interaction could be considered effective communication on your part?

 Progressive companies rely on the creativity of their team members to think outside of the box to keep up with market trends and client demands and even to stay ahead of competitors.
-Your self-evaluation is a good time to mention any time your creativity has been an asset to the organization.
-What new ideas have you contributed to projects or presented to teammates that were put into effect and resulted in process improvements within your company?
+Your self-evaluation is a good time to mention any time you’ve been an asset to the organization.
+What new ideas have you contributed to projects or presented to teammates that were implemented and resulted in process improvements within your company?

-While each employee usually has a consistent workload, they are responsible for, sometimes projects come up that may increase responsibility.
+While each employee usually has a consistent workload they are responsible for; sometimes projects come up that may increase responsibility.
 Some employees might try and shoulder this extra work without complaint, but that’s not always necessary.
-If you have delegated some tasks to other team members in the best interest of the team’s overall goals, it highlights your humility in asking for help when you need it, your openness to working with others, as well as how much trust you place in your colleagues.
+Suppose you have delegated some tasks to other team members in the best interest of the team’s overall goals.
+In that case, it highlights your humility in asking for help when you need it, your openness to working with others, as well as how much trust you place in your colleagues.
 Some people might be too proud to ask for additional help if they don’t realize they don’t look bad for doing so.
 There is always a time and a place for delegating.

 How is your productivity quantified at work?
-Do you work with deadlines or are your tasks more open-ended?
-Are your objectives given to you or do you have to articulate them yourself?
-In your self-evaluation, you can write about what you do to stay on task, meet deadlines, and help others on your team work productively in addition to motivating yourself.
+Do you work with deadlines, or are your tasks more open-ended?
+Are your objectives given to you, or do you have to articulate them yourself?
+In your self-evaluation, you can write about what you do to stay on task, meet deadlines, and help others on your team work productively and motivate yourself.

 How Well You Manage Your Time

-At work, you might be handling multiple responsibilities at once, which requires proper time management to make sure tasks aren’t left to fall through the cracks.
-For your self-evaluation, write about how you approach time management in your position and how you prioritize tasks and delegate your work time for specific activities.
+You might be handling multiple responsibilities at work, which requires proper time management to ensure tasks aren’t left to fall through the cracks.
+For your self-evaluation, write about how you approach time management in your position, prioritize tasks, and delegate your work time for specific activities.
 Are you prone to procrastination?
 If so, what are you doing to improve on that?

 Your Affinity for Teamwork